gsahlieh/DrakeGPT/README.md

 ### Model Details

-The model is a replication of the original 2017 transformer architecture however layer normalisation is done before the feed forward layer, also referred to as "Pre-Normalization" or "Pre-Layer Normalization".
+The model is a decoder-only replication of the original 2017 transformer architecture however layer normalisation is done before the feed forward layer, also referred to as "Pre-Normalization" or "Pre-Layer Normalization".
 The model has 10,811,999 parameters and was trained on a single A100 GPU, taking approximately 30 minutes to complete the training process.
 Although a very small model, it functions decently well.

 ### Sample Generated Text